Plumbing: move or keep

 Princeton is one of Mercer County's most distinctive housing markets — a mix of older homes in the Tree Streets, Littlebrook, and Riverside neighborhoods alongside newer construction, with higher finish expectations than most of Central Jersey.
-Custom Kitchens by Lopez brings 20+ years of bathroom remodeling experience to Princeton homeowners, rated 5 stars by 45+ verified customers and licensed under NJ HIC #13VH04175700.
+Custom Kitchens by Lopez brings 20+ years of kitchen and bathroom remodeling experience to Princeton homeowners, rated 5 stars by 46 verified customers and licensed under NJ HIC #13VH10806200.

-We serve Princeton from our Freehold Township showroom — we are upfront that we are not a Princeton storefront, and the drive is built into how we schedule and price the work.
-What you get is the same crew and the same standard that built our reputation across Monmouth County, applied to Princeton bathrooms with real respect for older framing, plaster, and the local permit process.
+We serve Princeton from our Freehold office — we are upfront that we are not a Princeton storefront, and the drive is built into how we schedule and price the work.
+What you get is the same crew and the same standard that built our reputation: planned remodels, clean waterproofing details, properly scoped plumbing and electrical work, and finishes that make sense for the home rather than a one-size-fits-all bathroom package.
 Permits are reviewed through Princeton's Department of Building & Construction.

 Want a planning number before we visit?
 Start with our NJ bathroom remodel cost guide and the walk-in shower cost guide, then book a free in-home estimate for the exact room.

-Full primary-bath overhauls with custom tile, glass, double vanities, and updated layouts
+Primary-bath overhauls with layout planning, custom tile, glass, double vanities, and updated plumbing

 Zero-threshold showers, frameless glass, niches, and benches detailed for proper waterproofing

-Floor, wall, and shower tile with membrane and slope detailing for long-term performance
+Floor, wall, and shower tile with membrane, slope, niche, bench, and drain detailing for long-term performance

 We visit your home, discuss your vision, and provide a detailed estimate — no pressure, no obligation.